wenkang177/Fibonacci-Retracement-and-Triple-Moving-Average-Strategy/README.md

+This is the case study of fibonacci retracement and triple average moving .

-In project 2, I combined Fibonacci Retracement and Triple Moving Average Strategy together.
-Different from the implemented Fibonacci Retracement trading strategy only in Project 1 , Triple Moving Average can be used as an identified trend before entry or exit to increase the performance of trading.
+I combined Fibonacci Retracement and Triple Moving Average Strategy together.
+Different from the implemented Fibonacci Retracement trading strategy only.
+Triple Moving Average can be used as an identified trend before entry or exit toincrease the performance of trading.
 The indicators are integrated into this trading strategy:
-Fibonacci Levels indicator from project 1 and Simple Moving Average(SMA) which is new for our group and ATR (Average True Range) as a cut loss indicator.
+Fibonacci Levels indicator and Simple Moving Average(SMA) which is new for our group and ATR (Average True Range) as a cut loss indicator.
 The Simple Moving Average (SMA) is a technical indicator that can be used to determine whether an asset's price will continue or reverse a bull or bear trend.
 It calculates the